limianwang/osmos-lite/docs/schemas.md

                 }

                 if (parseInt(index.substr(-1, 1)) != (sum % 10)) {
-                    return callback(new Osmos.Error('ISBN string fails checksum.'));
+                    return new Osmos.Error('ISBN string fails checksum.');
                 }

                 break;

             default:

-                callback(new Osmos.Error('Invalid ISBN string.'));
+                return new Osmos.Error('Invalid ISBN string.');
         }

     };

     isbnValidator.constructor = Osmos.Schema.Validator;

-Note that validators, like configurators, are executed asynchronously and in parallel.
-Expecting them to run in a specific order is, in the same way, programmer error.
+Note that validators, are executed synchronously (although Osmos does not guarantee that they will be executed in a particular oreder).
+Therefore you should avoid executing blocking tasks inside them—that's what the global validator, which runs _asynchronously_ is for.

 ### Type validators